 Important: With the newly enacted Assembly Bill 705, students who graduated from a United States high school in the last 10 years will receive English and Math placements using high school records instead of standardized assessment tests.
 Those students will be able to view their placements in their eServices accounts.
 To view your placements, login to eServices, click on the Academic Records tile, then Placements.
 Please contact the Assessment Office to schedule an appointment.

-- English as a Second Language (ESL) (not timed).
 The ESL test is for students whose native language is not English and who wish to enroll in ESL classes.
 The first part of the test is a 30 minute timed written essay.
 The second part is an Accuplacer computerized test for grammar, listening and reading.
 Results are available one to two weeks after testing and can be found online in student's eServices account.

 Mathematics graduation competency may be satisfied by passing timed competency tests, or by completing specific courses as listed in the Graduation Requirements section of the catalog.
 Please see your counselor to determine which examination below is appropriate.